mahady-manana/mahady-manana/README.md

 #### What framework and library I use?

-As a React Developer a build an application with the following framework/library :
+As a React Developer, I build an application with the following framework/library :

 1. Reactjs from scratch (with Webpack, Babel, ...)
 2. Nextjs